Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

-# FLUX: A Deep Learning Framework Built from First Principles
+# FLUX: A Deep Learning Framework in C++ Built from First Principles

 > **An educational PyTorch/TensorFlow clone with zero external dependencies—pure C++ exposing the mathematics behind neural networks**